St. George Island State Park: Recreational activities

 The park has such amenities as beaches, birding, boating, canoeing, fishing, hiking, kayaking, picnicking areas, swimming, wildlife viewing, and full camping facilities.
 It also has an interpretive exhibit.

 The campground features 60 campsites with water, electric, a central dump station and two bathhouses.
 Two primitive campsites can be accessed by a 2.5-mile trail or by canoe or kayak.
 A primitive group camp area is available for scouts and other organized groups.
+Disorganized groups usually stay at the local Hilton.

 Two natural boat ramps provide access to the bay for small boats.

 The park has six large picnic shelters equipped with grills, tables and nearby restrooms.

 Annual special events include the Coffee in the Campground from November through February, Coastal Cleanups in September and weekly interpretive programs in the fall.
 Other events and ranger programs are available throughout the rest of the year.